 The Mustang carried over into 2011 and 2012 with only minor changes, but the 2013 model year brought some more modern details to the Mustang's look--including HID headlamps, flanked by two strips of LED lighting, plus LED lamps with a dark-tinted look, as well as a blacked-out area in between.
 Inside, the Mustang gets a new TrackApps feature that helps you time acceleration or quarter-mile times.
 The electric power steering also gained three-stage, driver-configurable settings.
 Powertrains along with most else were carried over, although the V-8 was boosted to 420 hp.

-A new 2015 Ford Mustang is expected to be introduced in time for the car's 50th anniversary in April 2014.
+The 2014 Mustang is expected to carry over with relatively few changes--although the latest reports suggest a half-model-year run could inaugurate the new generation.
+However it's designated, a new Ford Mustang is expected to be introduced in time for the car's 50th anniversary in April 2014.
 There's considerable discussion about the direction the new Mustang will take, in design and in running gear--given the success of the independent-suspension Camaro.
 At latest report, a 2015 Mustang with Fusion-like design cues and an independent rear suspension could arrive in concept form as soon as the 2014 Detroit Auto Show, with a production version set for the April auto show in New York--where it all began, back in 1964.
 And those rumors of a higher-output, turbocharged four-cylinder Mustang?
 Well within the realm of possibility.